How Gorillas Sleep. Exploring the Sleeping Habits of Gorillas

 Such disturbances can lead to heightened anxiety, affecting their sleep quality and well-being.
 This is why gorilla tourism is a carefully implemented activity with more rules than most wildlife engagements.

-Gorilla Sleep and Primate Research
+Gorilla Sleep And Primate Research

 The study of gorilla sleep provides valuable insights into primate cognition and behaviour.
 Observing their sleep patterns helps researchers understand the complexities of primate minds, offering glimpses into the emotional and social aspects of their lives.